-So once you’ve locked in a location shortlist, decide how much time you can allocate to the trip.
-If you’ve only got a few days then maybe somewhere with short flight times will suit you best as you won’t have to spend time ‘recovering’ when you arrive.
+Once you’ve narrowed down your location shortlist, decide how much time you can allocate to the trip.
+If you only have a few days, opting for a destination with shorter flight times might be best to avoid spending too much time ‘recovering’ upon arrival.

 A destination wedding doesn’t necessarily mean a tiny guest list but it’s unlikely that each of your second cousins will be able to join you.
 For some couples this is a plus, you’ll just have your very nearest and dearest by your side.
 For those who can’t make it due to work, budget or health reasons, be understanding – you can always host a big party with a fun photo reel when you return.

 TOP TIP!
-Don’t forget to “count each expected guest, not each couple” when you are working out your budget/guest list, says Lauren from Coral Sea Resort.
+Don’t forget to “count each expected guest, not each couple” when you are working out your budget/guest list.

 Check your passports are in order.
 They’ll need to have at least six months left on them from the date you start your trip.